 - There are also sculptures and interactive installations.

 - You are allowed to take as many pictures as you want.
 This is not necessarily true in other museums or exhibitions.
-This fact makes me believe the curator does not want to restrict the distribution of what is exposed since the presented designs are supposed to be admired at the streets.
+This fact makes me believe the curator does not want to restrict the distribution of what is exposed since the presented designs are supposed to be admired in the streets.

 - There are works of 50 artists.

 - Some corners of the exhibition recreate the areas where graffiti is commonly found.
-I am talking about dark alleys, abandoned structures and funky neighborhoods.
+I am talking about dark alleys, abandoned structures, and funky neighborhoods.
 They did a good job since I didn’t feel like passing by some of the dark alleys.
 They looked so scary.

 - Some works expose social and cultural issues.

 - These artists have a sophisticated sense of humor.
 You have to pay close attention to the paintings in order to understand how the artist is ridiculing some behaviors (or defying the authorities).

 - One of the artists (Bansky), offered to pay the price of admission for people visiting Monday afternoons (the exhibition is temporal).
 Another sign of how some of the most talented brains in this movement want everybody to have access to this type of work.